-During the year ended October 31, 2021, the Company completed approximately 182,000 meters of drilling on six of the ten permits currently held through its wholly owned subsidiaries, Roscan Mali and Komet Mali.
+During the three-month January 31, 2021, the Company completed approximately 16,900 meters of drilling on four of the ten permits currently held through its wholly owned subsidiaries, Roscan Mali and Komet Mali.

 On October 20, 2021, the Company commenced a 12,000 metre drilling program, which focused on the Mankouke South and Kandiole North targets.
 The results of this well-defined drill program, which was completed during December 2021 were received during January 2022 and will be included in the Kandiole Project's National